Liquid369/blank/doc/dnsseed-policy.md

 contracted by the operator are equally expected to uphold these expectations.

-1. The DNS seed results must consist exclusively of fairly selected and functioning FLITS nodes from the public network to the best of the operators understanding and capability.
+1. The DNS seed results must consist exclusively of fairly selected and functioning DogeCash nodes from the public network to the best of the operators understanding and capability.

 2. For the avoidance of doubt, the results may be randomized but must not